Newspaper Page Text

 such time as they are employed, ar

-rangements are bceing made to ex
+rangements are being made to ex

 tend them credit for the purchase

-{of food supplies, which credit they
+of food supplies, which credit they

-iwill agree to repay within six
+will agree to repay within six

 months after they find employment.

-"1'his will prevent the feeling that
+This will prevent the feeling that

-‘thcy are dependent upon the com
+they are dependent upon the com

 munity and obviate the pitfalls of

-| dole or welfare which we seem to
+i dole or welfare which we eem to

-!be unable to avoid.
+be unable to avoid.

-“Our plan provide; for the proper
+“Our plan provide;, for the proper

 investigation to be made among the